Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Deep learning and Deep Neural Networks}

 In the following, we briefly present an overview of the most common deep learning networks.

-Neural networks consist of a first input layer, multiple hidden layers, and a last output layer, as shown in Fig. \ref{DNN_types}.
+Neural networks consist of a first input layer, one or multiple hidden layers, and a last output layer, as shown in Fig. \ref{DNN_types}.
 When the neural network contains a high number of sequential layers, it can be called Deep Neural Network (DNN).
 The DNN layers include smaller units, namely neurons.
-Each neuron performs a weighted summation and a bias over all received inputs, the obtained sum is then fed to an activation function to generate the output.
-Fig. \ref{FCNN} illustrates the structure of the neuron.
-During the training process, the weights and bias vector related to each layer are optimized to enhance the accuracy of the model.
 Most commonly, the output of one layer is the input of the next layer and the output of the final layer is either a classification or a feature.
 The correctness of the prediction is assessed by the loss function that calculates the error between the true and predicted values.
-To adjust the weights of different neurons, an optimization algorithm calculating the gradient of the loss function is used.
-The widely used optimizers are Stochastic Gradient Descent (SGD) \cite{SGD} and its variants including ADAM \cite{ADAM}.
-The error rate is propagated back across the network until the input layer.
-This process, known as the backpropagation, is repeated multiple rounds, while balancing the weights for each neuron at each round.
-The DNN is considered trained and ready for inference, when the error rate falls below the desired threshold.

-The DNN networks have various structures.
-Hence, we introduce the fundamentals of the most known types as follows: